PrincetonUniversity/installing_python_packages/README.md

 9. I tried to install some packages but now none of my Python tools are working.
 Is it possible to delete all my Python packages and start over?

    Yes.
-Packages installed by pip are in `.local/lib` while conda packages and environments are in `.conda`.
+Packages installed by pip are in `~/.local/lib` while conda packages and environments are in `~/.conda`.
 If you made any environments with virtualenv you should remove those as well.
 Removing these directories will give you a clean start.
 Be sure to examine the contents first.
 It may be wise to selectively remove sub-directories instead.
+You may also need remove the `~/.cache` directory and you may need to make modifications to your `.bashrc` file if you added or changed environment variables.

 10. How are my pip packages built?
 Which optimization flags are used?
 Do I have to be careful with vectorization on Della where several different CPUs are in play?